Algebras and modules

 Vertex operator algebras (or “vertex algebras”, for short) are algebras with a product-operation parameterized by points in the complex plane.

-Vertex operator algebras equipped with an action of the Virasoro algebra encode the local (genus-0 behaviour) of conformal field theories.
+Vertex operator algebras equipped with an action of the Virasoro algebra encode the local (genus-0 behaviour) of 2-dimensional conformal field theories.
 Here one may think of the complex plane as the Riemann sphere and of the -parameterized product operation in the vertex algebras as being the 3-point function of the 2d CFT with field insertions at the points 0, and .
+In fact one vertex operator algebra enodes (only) one chiral/holomorphic half of such a genus-0 2d CFT; a full genus-0 2d CFT is given by the combination of two vertex operator algebras called a full field algebra.

 There is a monoidal category or operad whose morphisms are conformal spheres with -punctures marked as incoming and one puncture marked as outgoing (each puncture equipped with a conformally parametrized annular neighborhood).
 Composition of such spheres is by gluing along punctures.
 This can be regarded as a category of 2-dimensional genus-0 conformal cobordisms.